stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 06 (P2L3) - UML Class Models.md

 ### Class Description Quiz

 _For 'Name': Enter a single word answer into the text box.
-For 'Attributes' and 'Operations', provide comma-separated answers._
+For 'Attributes' and 'Operations', provide comma-separated answers_.

 - Name: Account
 - Attributes: Current balance